fsmendes04/GradeCalculator/README.md

 A comprehensive web-based grade tracking and prediction tool designed for students to monitor their academic performance, set targets, and calculate required grades.

-## Overview

-Grade Predictor is a React-based application that helps students manage their academic grades across multiple years and semesters.
-It provides real-time grade calculations, progress tracking, and intelligent grade target prediction to help students understand what scores they need to achieve their academic goals.

-Perfect for students following the European grading system (0-20 scale) with ECTS credits.

 ## Technologies

 <div align="left">